Okay, warning, today is a rant.

 What is it that makes some people think their offspring are so special that, to paraphrase a line which is strikingly literal here, their fecal matter doesn’t stink?
 That their spit is okay?
 That their spit is okay on my food?

-This is a house where I am not supposed to wear shoes, lest I track in dirt or germs, and where I have been criticized specifically for having a job where I touch animals, ew.
+This is a place where I am not supposed to wear shoes, lest I track in dirt or germs, and where I have been criticized specifically for having a job where I touch animals, ew.
 But it’s okay to serve me pre-masticated baby spit veggies.

 Not to brag, but you’re probably better off eating at my house even with my dogs lying on their beds in the same room.